colonyos/documentation/content/colonies-cli.rst

 Executors
 =========

-Register a new Executor
+Register a new executor
 -----------------------
 Copy the JSON object below to a file, e.g. executor.json.
 Only **executorname** and **executortype** are mandatory fields.
-And only a Colony owner can register a new Executor.
+And only a colony owner can register a new executor.

 .. code-block:: json